 Figure 4.1 Average assignments based on grandparents' birth location.
-Region assignment distribution for customers with all four grandparents born in the same country.
-Germany (top), and South Korea (bottom).
-Dark green is the middle 50th percentile, with the distribution bucketed and colored by percentile.
+Region assignment distribution for customers with all four grandparents born in the same country or region.
+Northern Germany (top), and Norway (bottom).
+Dark blue is the middle 50th percentile, with the distribution bucketed and colored by percentile.
+The analysis indicates that on average individuals with roots to northern Germany will see ~75% Northwestern Germany and ~10% Netherlands, and those with roots to Norway will see ~95% Norway.
+In both cases, individuals tend to see some small percentage assignment to other neighboring regions.